 - Free access to coffee with a Curator talks.

-Gabriella Esser shared that they are fortunate to have a wonderful collection of Morris and Company art work, including wallpapers, textiles, Kelmscott Press books and archive material in our collection, which they showcase through our own exhibitions and through our touring displays.
+Gabriella Esser shared that they are fortunate to have a wonderful collection of Morris and Company art work.
+These include wallpapers, textiles, Kelmscott Press books and archive material.

 Credit: The William Morris Society